Armada (gamer)

-Adam Lindgren (born 28 March 1993), known by his handle Armada, is a Swedish former professional Super Smash Bros. player.
+Adam Lindgren (born 28 March 1993), better known as Armada, is a Swedish former professional Super Smash Bros. player.
 He is widely considered one of the greatest Super Smash Bros.
 Melee players of all time and the greatest Melee Peach player of all time.
 Lindgren has won several major tournaments: he is a three-time champion of GENESIS, two-time champion of EVO, two-time champion of Apex and one-time champion of The Big House.
-Considered one of the "Five Gods" of Melee, alongside Jason "Mew2King" Zimmerman, Joseph "Mang0" Marquez, Juan "Hungrybox" DeBiedma, and Kevin "PPMD" Nanney, Lindgren was ranked one of the top two Melee players in the world every year from the beginning of formal rankings in 2013 until his retirement from singles tournaments in 2018, with Lindgren ranked as the number one Melee player in the world in 2015 and 2016.
+Considered one of the historical "Five Gods" of Melee, alongside Jason "Mew2King" Zimmerman, Joseph "Mang0" Marquez, Juan "Hungrybox" DeBiedma, and Kevin "PPMD" Nanney, Lindgren was ranked one of the top two Melee players in the world every year from the beginning of formal rankings in 2013 until his retirement from singles tournaments in 2018, with Lindgren ranked as the number one Melee player in the world in 2015 and 2016.

 A 2021 list compiled by PGstats ranked Lindgren as the second-greatest Melee player of all time.

 He uses Peach and Fox, and formerly used Young Link as a secondary character.
 Lindgren rose to fame playing Peach exclusively, but he added Fox as a secondary in early 2015 in order to deal with a select few opponents.
 He is also considered one of the best doubles players in the world and is famous for teaming with both of his brothers Andreas "Android" and Alexander "Aniolas" Lindgren, as well as with Mew2King.
 Lindgren has also played Super Smash Bros.
 Ultimate and Project M competitively, primarily playing Inkling in the former and Peach and Pit in the latter.
 Lindgren has been nicknamed the Swedish Sniper due to his precision with projectile attacks.

 Lindgren retired from professional Melee singles tournaments in September 2018, citing declining interest in the game.
 Since 2020, he has instead focused on speedrunning the game Super Mario 64 and livestreaming on Twitch.